maud-gibbons/neuroflow-analytics/README.md

 Question: What are 2-3 additional pieces of information that would be important to collect?

 Answer: Patients should be asked to categorise their stress.
 For example, is work or faimily or relationships their primary cause for their stress.
 Patients with stress-related habits, ie tooth grinding, nail biting, etc., could be asked to record instances of these behaviours.
+The time and date of the patients therapy sessions should also be recorded.